 by: Dianne van Eck

-Well this is it!
-End of 2025 is coming up fast.
+This is it – the end of 2025 is looming very fast!
 Hello everyone, I hope you are well.

 We have had lots of activity at DVE since my last update to you.
-From communicating best practice via our webinars to managing critical projects for our clients, to engagement across the sector on how to improve work, processes, roles and systems, the DVE team has been fully engaged and enjoying every moment.
+From communicating best practice via our webinars to managing critical projects for our clients, to engagement across the sector on how to improve work, processes, roles and systems, the DVE team has been fully engaged and enjoying every moment of our work.

 - Flinders University has developed a new student portal